philiprein/macos-setup/README.md

 softwareupdate -i -a --verbose
 ```

 Now begins the more advanced, opinionated setup.
-If you just want a fresh installation of macOS that you can customize manually, you can skip the following steps.
+If you just want a fresh installation of macOS that you can customise manually, you can skip the following steps.
+Before proceeding with the next steps, it is a good idea to give the Terminal application full disk access (System Settings -> Privacy & Security -> Full Disk Access) and allow it to control your computer (System Settings -> Privacy & Security -> Accessibility), otherwise it will keep asking you for permission.
+If you choose not to do this, be aware that some customisations, especially in step 6, will not work.

 ### Step 3: Install Command Line Tools & Rosetta